stingray82/automation-for-wpsubscription/automation-for-wpsubscription/readme.txt

 == Changelog ==
+= 0.5.6 27 July 2025 =
+New: Prepare Future Support for Preleases
+New: Updated UUPD to 1.3.0

+= 0.5.5 27 July 2025 =
+New: Prepare Future Support for Preleases
+New: Updated UUPD to 1.3.0

 = 0.5.4 13 July 2025 =
 New: Workflow Setup Helpers in WP-Subscriptions ---> Automations
 New: Speed up Flowmattic Setup & Mapping